 Hobart to Swansea

-Take your time getting to Swansea, there’s some curious places to explore on the way.
-Duck and weave along the Coal River Valley, home to quirky vineyards like Puddleduck and Every Man and His Dog.
+Out of Hobart, duck and weave along the Coal River Valley, home to quirky vineyards like Puddleduck and Every Man and His Dog.
 Stop at Frogmore Creek for a wine tasting and try their delicious pinot in a beautiful vineyard setting.
 Further along at Coal River Farm you can watch the Chocolate Alchemy Master make seasonal sweetness, sample the artisan cheese, and watch the pig wrangling.

 On to Richmond Village where the quaint streetscape looks largely unchanged since the 1820s when it was set up as a convict station and military outpost.
 Well-preserved Georgian buildings now house galleries, boutiques, and cosy accommodation.
-Thick walls and warm cafes will draw any visitor in from the wintery cobblestoned streets.
+Thick walls and warm cafes will draw any visitor in from the wintry cobblestoned streets.
 Oh, and there’s the oldest bridge in Australia with plenty of hungry ducks in the river below.

 Swansea to Coles Bay